 Finland Work Permit

-Working abroad sounds like an adventure to many people.
+Work abroad sounds like an adventure to many people.
 However, jobs in Finland need more than the Finland work permit and just the obvious Finland cover letter and Finland CV writing and translation - it requires thorough preparation.
-You will face problems that in all probability did not even cross your mind when you decided to try Finland employment.
+You will face problems that in all probability did not even cross your mind when you decided to try employment in Finland.

 Do not take too lightly the influence a Finland work permit can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.